 - 1.0 BACKGROUND

 - 2.0 GENERAL TERMS AND CONDITIONS

 - 3.0 SPECIFIC CONDITIONS

 - 4.0 CONTRACTOR'S RESPONSIBILITIES

 - 5.0 PROJECT SCOPE AND SPECIFICATIONS

 - 6.0 EVALUATION AND AWARD OF CONTRACT

 - 7.0 PERFORMANCE AND PAYMENT BOND

 - 8.0 WARRANTIES

 - 9.0 INSURANCE

 - 10.0 REFERENCES

 - 11.0 BID CERTIFICATION FORM

 - 12.0 BID FORM

-- EXHIBIT A FIRE ALARM REPLACEMENT PROJECT MANUAL
+EXHIBIT A - FIRE ALARM REPLACEMENT PROJECT MANUAL (LESHER AND WERNER SITES ONLY)

-- EXHIBIT B FIRE ALARM REPLACEMENT PLANS AVAILABLE UPON REQUEST
+EXHIBIT B - FIRE ALARM REPLACEMENT PLANS - AVAILABLE UPON REQUEST

-- EXHIBIT C SAMPLE CONTRACT LIMITED SCOPE AGREEMENT
+EXHIBIT C - SAMPLE CONTRACT - LIMITED SCOPE AGREEMENT

-INVITATION FOR BIDS FIRE ALARM REPLACEMENT PROJECTS IFB #20-700-009
+INVITATION FOR BIDS FIRE ALARM REPLACEMENT PROJECTS IFB #20-700-012

-In order to provide a safer learning environment and comply with the 2018 International Fire Code (IFC), and as identified in the District's 2016 Bond Proposal List, the District intends to secure complete, professional contractor services for fire alarm system improvements at the sites noted in this solicitation.
+In order to provide a safer learning environment and comply with the 2018 International Fire Code (IFC), and as identified in the District's 2016 Bond Proposal List, the District intends to secure complete, professional contractor services for fire alarm system improvements for Lesher Middle School and Werner Elementary School.
 This project will consist of but is not limited to the removal of existing devices and the installation of new voice evacuation equipment to include speakers, smoke detectors, and door holders.
 The awarded contractor(s) will work closely with the District's construction department on project coordination to achieve the desired outcome.

 The District shall provide copies of this IFB to Contractors through the electronic solicitation platform www.bidnetdirect.com where registered Contractors are required to submit their electronic IFB response along with the first and last name, telephone number and e-mail address of the employee within their organization who will be designated as the District's primary contact with respect to this IFB and the Contractor's response thereto.
-The District may provide copies of this IFB to other Contractors upon request, who are also requested to provide the first and last name, telephone number and e-mail address of the employee within their organization who will be designated as the District's primary contact with respect to this IFB and the Contractor's response thereto.
+The District may provide copies of this IFB to other Contractors upon request, who are also requested to provide the first and last name, telephone number and e-mail address of the employee within their organization who will be designated as the District's primary contact with respect to this IFB and their response thereto.

 Exhibit B, fire alarm replacement plans are not included with this IFB document and have not been posted to BidNet.
-Contractors intending to submit bids in response to this IFB and who wish to obtain Exhibit B shall email their request directly to Senior Procurement Agent, Kelly Wooden at: kwww.kelly.com
+Contractors intending to submit bids in response to this IFB and who wish to obtain Exhibit B shall email their request directly to Senior Procurement Agent, Kelly Wooden at: kwooden@psdschools.org